Skip to main content

 If something wore out or broke, it's really obvious because it looks like a broken part.
 For example, if a skylight has cracks, it's pretty obviously broken.
 The question is whether it happened during installation or later on.

 Often, we at RoofSmart notice clear installation mistakes when we are inspecting the roofs of potential customers.
-One example of poor installation that caused damage is this metal roof with a chimney, where the installer did a poor job of installing the flashing around the chimney:
+One example of poor installation that caused damage is a metal roof with a chimney, where the installer did a poor job of installing the flashing around the chimney.

-You can see as I step on the roof and push down near the flashing, water is going in and out.
+I stepped on the roof and pushed down near the flashing, which caused water to go in and out.
 That should not be happening!
 In addition, the flashing is held down with exposed fasteners.
-Here’s a closer look:
+Here’s what the flashing looked like:

 Those are all holes where water can potentially get in.
 And sure enough, the roof was leaking all around this chimney, causing rot and mold in the attic.
 This is a prime example of an installation mistake that you can file a warranty claim for because it is clear that the previous roofer completely messed up this flashing.